-If a backup copy from the slave is not available, It's also possible to use the XML file from the master instead.
+NOTE: If a backup copy from the master is not available, It's also possible to use the XML file from the slave instead.
 If there is no current backup of this, then use the WUI option: Maintenance > Backup & Restore > Download XML Configuration file to create the file.
-A couple of changes then need to be made so the file represents the slave unit rather than the master as detailed below.
+A couple of changes need to be made so the file represents the master unit rather than the slave as detailed below.

-Steps (with example IP addresses) to modify a copy of the masters XML file for use on the slave:
+Steps (with example IP addresses) to modify a copy of the slaves XML file for use on the master: